thewchan/uxf/README.md

 If a list value, map key, or table value's type is specified, then the UXF processor is expected to be able to check for (and if requested and possible, correct) any mistyped values.
-UXF readers and writers are expected to preserve map items in the original reading order (first to last) (i.e., in insertion order).
+UXF readers and writers are expected to preserve map items in the original reading order (first to last, i.e., in insertion order).

 For ``datetime``s, support may vary across different UXF libraries and